 Avoiding “Spewmageddon”: How to Evade Norovirus on the AT

-I can’t believe I even have to say this, but pooping and throwing up near a water source are a huge no-no. A contaminated water source was thought to be the cause of the norovirus last season and, believe it or not, every single year someone mentions seeing evidence of a hiker using the bathroom in a stream.
+I can’t believe I even have to say this, but pooping and/or throwing up near a water source is a huge no-no. Contaminated water sources have been known to be the cause of norovirus outbreaks and, believe it or not, every single year someone mentions seeing evidence of a hiker using the bathroom in a stream.
 Just don’t do it.
 EVER.
-Likewise, if you see a water source looking contaminated, pass it up.
+Likewise, if you see a water source that looks contaminated, pass it up.
 It’s the AT, I promise there will be another very soon.

 Shaking hands is the easiest way to pass germs on trail.
 You’re hiking 8-12 hours per day and your hygiene isn’t going to be your highest priority.
 Instead of reaching out to shake someone’s hand, think about doing a fist bump instead.
 Consider this the hiker handshake.

-While it’s better than nothing, hand sanitizer just isn’t a substitute for a good hand washing.
+While it’s better than nothing, hand sanitizer just isn’t a substitute for a good hand washing, and it doesn’t kill norovirus.
 Carry your Dr. Bronner’s in a convenient place on your pack and wash your hands as much as you possibly can.

 I know, I know, sharing food with other hikers is something everyone does on trail, but there are ways to do it without getting grubby hands all up in your snack mix.
 If you’re going to share food with people, pour the food into open palms – don’t thrust your hands into the bag and grab a handful.
 Trust me, your digestive system will thank you.

 While this seems extreme, it worked for us.
-By the time we had made it to the Whites on our Northbound thru-hike I had contracted this nasty virus for a second time.
-We quit staying inside at hostels, choosing the camping option instead and didn’t stay inside another hostel until after our hike was over.
-Not only was it cheaper anyway, it kept us from sleeping in communal rooms when we knew the virus was going around again.
+By the time we had made it to the Whites on our northbound thru-hike, I had contracted this nasty virus for a second time.
+We quit staying inside at hostels, choosing the camping option instead, and didn’t stay inside another hostel until after our hike was over.
+Not only was it cheaper anyway, but it kept us from sleeping in communal rooms when we knew the virus was going around again.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!